Lodging a bond

 - date on which it is paid;

 - amount of the pet bond if a pet bond is paid.

-The publication, Bond administration - A guide [PDF 112kb], provides useful information to property owners, real estate agents and operators of residential parks who want to lodge tenants' security bonds with the Department of Commerce's Bond Administrator.
+The publication, Bond administration - A guide [PDF 112kb], provides useful information on lodging bonds with the Department of Commerce's Bond Administrator.